Evidence-based. Community-built.

 County taxpayers

 14 principal changes cost an estimated $1 million in transition costs alone.
-The board has extended the superintendent's contract through 2028 while these conditions persist.
+The board extended the superintendent's contract through 2028 while these conditions persisted, only asking for his resignation when forced by criminal arrests.

 The situation today